 A lot of downtowns now offer some type of a once-a-month stroll and savor event to get people to discover downtown.
-It’s relatively easy to put on such an event, but don’t just throw a party.
+Putting on such an event is relatively easy, but don’t just throw a party.

-Don’t fill your street with food trucks from outside your shopping area or booths that showcase merchants from outside your area.
-Those do nothing to entice return visits and your whole event just devolved into an excuse to pat yourselves on the back and say you did everything possible.
+Don’t fill your street with food trucks from outside your shopping area or booths that showcase merchants outside your area.
+Those do nothing to entice return visits, and your whole event devolves into an excuse to pat yourselves on the back and say you did everything possible.

-You need to make sure your stroll and savor focuses on your businesses so your attendees convert to paying customers and return on other days.
+You need to ensure your stroll and savor focus is on your businesses so your attendees convert to paying customers and return on other days.

-Whether it is big city or small downtown revitalization, such projects require cooperation.
-I’m always surprised with the anger from a few merchants directed at economic development corporations, Chamber of Commerces and the like who are oblivious to what they themselves need to do to help make a great downtown shopping area.
+Such projects require cooperation, whether it is a big city or small downtown revitalization.
+I’m always surprised by the anger directed at economic development corporations, Chambers of Commerce, and the like from a few merchants who are oblivious to what they need to do to contribute to creating a great downtown shopping area.

 Those merchants demand the city do something to help them, expecting changes outside before they have to change inside.

-It’s like saying to your fireplace give me heat and I’ll give you wood.
+It’s like saying to your fan, "Give me a breeze, and I'll plug you in."

-You’re in the same boat.
+You’re in the same boat with your community.
 You can’t take shoppers for granted.
 It takes everyone pulling in the same direction to get somewhere.

 And that starts with you.

 SalesRX online retail sales training is available 24/7, 365 days a year, for retailers looking to gain an advantage against their online competitors.
 Find out more here.